juanprahamma/mydotfiles/README.md

-mod from HighContrast GTK-2theme, bios-like (HighContrast) and console-like (HighContrast2), using conky from my friend with i3bar (including i3 config scrypt), thanks for Adam Moore/LÆMEUR for adding LessPerfectVGA font, you can download console-like/bios-like fonts at: http://laemeur.sdf.org/fonts/
+mod from HighContrast GTK-2theme, bios-like (HighContrast) and console-like (HighContrast2), using conky from my friend with i3bar (including i3 config scrypt), thanks to Adam Moore/LÆMEUR for made LessPerfectVGA font from Perfect DOS VGA 437 Win font, you can download console-like/bios-like fonts at: http://laemeur.sdf.org/fonts/

 screenshoot